 Who is Chad Carson?

 Chad “Coach” Carson is a family man in his late thirties who has figured out what matters most in his life.
 It’s not having the most “doors” in his real estate profile or continually trading up to bigger and better properties with an insatiable appetite.

 Given his experience and business acumen, I imagine Chad could scale up to owning hundreds of properties if that’s what he wanted.
-Instead, he’s found a comfortable spot where his properties (currently about 90 “doors” co-owned with a business partner) more than cover his family of four’s relatively modest expenses without taking up much of his time.
+Instead, he’s found a comfortable spot where his properties (currently about 90 “doors” co-owned with a business partner) more than cover his family of four’s expenses without taking up much of his time.